hschellman/computing-basics/_episodes/02-storage-spaces.md

 * fast and stable POSIX access to these volumes
 * volumes available only on a limited number of computers or servers
 * not available on larger grid computing (FermiGrid, Open Science Grid, etc.)
-* /exp/dune/app/....yourdir has periodic snapshots in /exp/dune/app/... yourdir/.snap, but /exp/dune/data do NOT
+* /exp/dune/app/....yourdir has periodic snapshots in /exp/dune/app/... yourdir/.snap, but /exp/dune/data does NOT
+* easy to share files with colleagues using /exp/dune/data and /exp/dune/app

 ## Grid-accessible storage volumes